 This project was part of the hackathon organized by Equalithon, a week-long, remote hackathon dedicated to addressing issues related to inequality, social and environmental challenges.

-ListenFirst is a non-partisan non-profit organization that gathers over 300 other local nonprofits to organize America Talks, a two-day event that invites Americans to connect one-on-one, face-to-face on video across the political divides.
+ListenFirst is a non-partisan non-profit organization that organized America Talks, a two-day event that invites Americans to connect one-on-one, face-to-face on video across the political divides.

 To come up with a recording system that would record the testimonials, save them to the database, and be able to access and use them by Listen First and their partner organizations later.

 UX research, user flow, wireframes, wireflow, hi-fidelity prototypes, visual design

 Abigail Mathews Team Lead / Full-Stack Developer